peterhinch/micropython-async/PRIMITIVES.md

 Bound method:
  * `__call__` This returns the coro and is used to schedule the task using the event loop `create_task()` method.

+**groups**

+`Cancellable` tasks may be assigned to groups, identified by a user supplied integer or string.
+By default tasks are assigned to group 0.
+The `cancel_all` class method cancels all tasks in the specified group.
+The 0 default ensures that this facility can be ignored if not required, with `cancel_all` cancelling all `Cancellable` tasks.

 ## 3.8 ExitGate (obsolete)